 Know this: when you approach an orange light you must stop if you can safely do so before reaching the line.

-Be a Safety Sam
+Check Demerit Points But Always Be Safety Sam

 Far from being a punishment for bad driving, the national demerit system is in place to encourage safe driving behaviour.
 Which means we’re all safer on the roads.